-The Direxion Auspice Broad Commodity Strategy ETF seeks to provide total returns that exceed that of the Auspice Broad Commodity Index over a complete market cycle.
+The Direxion Auspice Broad Commodity Strategy ETF seeks investment results, before fees and expenses, that track the Auspice Broad Commodity Index.
 There is no guarantee the fund will meet its stated investment objectives.

 Strategy & Benefits

 The Direxion Auspice Broad Commodity Strategy ETF allows investors to take advantage of rising commodity prices, in addition to mitigate risk by going flat (cash) when individual commodities are experiencing downward trends.
 It seeks to potentially provide commodity investment returns with lower risk characteristics than long-only commodity strategies.